cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ![matrix-8]({{site.baseurl}}/images/matrix-8.png)

-Reapeting the same steps again and again, we shall have more below **paths**:
+Repeating the same steps again and again, we shall have more below **paths**:

 ![matrix-12]({{site.baseurl}}/images/matrix-12.png)